Smoky – First Therapy Dog & Veteran of WWII

 Bill Wynne penned a wonderful and touching book about his life with Smoky, entitled “Yorkie Doodle Dandy”.

 Only a select few rescue animals have the temperament to become service animals, but Smoky was one of them.
-She went on 12 missions and survived 150 air raids with her adoptive owner and trainer Corporal
+She went on 12 missions and survived 150 air raids with her adoptive owner and trainer Corporal William W. (Bill) Wynne.
+He also trained her to do 250 tricks to entertain the troops.

 She received medals including the Purple Cross (from Australia) which was to recognize the actions of animals, particularly if they have risked their life to save a person from injury or death.